Menditect/documentation/additional/00-installation/connect-llm-to-mta.md

 ## Loading MCP Skills

+Loading the Skill files can be done by importing the Menditect agentic test skills module from https://marketplace.mendix.com/link/component/305457 into your Mendix App, or by cloning the Agentic Test Skills Github repository.
 Follow the instructions here: https://github.com/Menditect/agentic-test-skills#setup--usage-options

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)